Doris-Lam/Doris-Lam.github.io/content/blog/comparison.md

 I remember one evening sitting on the floor of my dorm, laptop on my knees, endlessly checking emails for co-op postings.
 I felt drained, anxious, and inadequate even though I had worked hard and earned every opportunity I had.
 It was then that I began to realize how much pressure I had internalized and how little of it actually reflected what I truly valued.

-## psychological insight
+## reflection

-Eventually, I learned there was a name for what I had been experiencing.
-It is called upward social comparison.
-Psychologically, it is natural to measure yourself against those who seem more successful.
+It's natural to measure yourself against those who seem more successful.
 It can motivate, but when self-worth depends on it, it becomes exhausting and destructive.

 For me, this habit caused anxiety, self-doubt, and a distorted sense of achievement.
 I realized that I had spent so much time comparing myself to others that I lost sight of my own growth and accomplishments.

 The turning point came when I started asking myself difficult questions.
 Am I pursuing this because I want to or because I feel I should?
 Which accomplishments truly matter to me independent of what anyone else thinks?
-Slowly, I began to understand that comparison can inspire growth, but it should never define your worth.
+Through reflection, I began to understand that comparison can inspire growth, but it should never define your worth.
 Fulfillment comes from self-awareness, reflection, and noticing progress on your own terms.

 ## a work in progress